Can Birth Parents Terminate an Adoption?

 An adopted child may wish to terminate an adoption and vacate the court order of adoption.
 Upon reaching the age of majority, the adoptee may want to terminate the adoptive relationship so that he can inherit from his natural parent’s estate.
 Most adoptees have their adoptions reversed later in life due to failing relationships with their adoptive parents.

-Contact A People’s Choice for more information on how to file a petition with the court to terminate an adoption.
 The court will consider the welfare and best interest of the adoptee when making a decision.
 Moving parties must present to the court a compelling reason to end the adoptee relationship.
 Courts will also consider whether the relationship was made under duress or fraud in deciding whether to reverse an adoption.
 As mentioned above, there are many reasons as to why the adoptor(s) or an adoptee may want to terminate an adoption and have the adoption reversed.
-Contact us today for help in drafting the legal documents you need to file your adoption termination petition.

 Was this article helpful?
 We would love to know your thoughts!
 If you found this article helpful, please check the LIKE button below.
 Your feedback helps us plan topics for future articles.